prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 Here are some things that publishers can do to control various activities:

+1. If the current page view is known to be in GDPR scope, make sure the adapters are aware of it even on the first page where CMP hasn't been activated by setting the defaultGdprScope: `consentManagement.gdpr.defaultGdprScope: true`
-1. If the user hasn't consented to Purpose 1:
+2. If the user hasn't consented to Purpose 1:
   - Set [deviceAccess: false](/dev-docs/publisher-api-reference.html#setConfig-deviceAccess)
   - Don't enable [userSync](/dev-docs/publisher-api-reference.html#setConfig-Configure-User-Syncing)
   - Don't enable [userId](/dev-docs/modules/userId.html) modules

-2. If you're working with bidders that don't support GDPR, consider dynamically populating adunits as needed.
+3. If you're working with bidders that don't support GDPR, consider dynamically populating adunits as needed.
 See the list below for bidders supporting GDPR.

 ### Publishers Not Using an IAB-Compliant CMP